Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 What makes an MSP "law-firm-ready" versus general-purpose?

-The stack they support, the compliance frameworks they design around, and the processes they run.
+The stack they can work around, the security expectations they understand, and the processes they run.
 A general MSP treats your firm like any other small business.
-A law-firm-ready MSP supports the practice management and document management platforms law firms actually use, aligns the security stack to ABA Model Rule 1.6, and runs IT infrastructure that supports e-discovery and legal-hold workflows when your firm needs them.
+A law-firm-ready MSP is comfortable around the practice management and document management platforms law firms actually use, understands the confidentiality expectations in legal work, and runs IT infrastructure that supports your workflows instead of fighting them.
 Read more on why law firms need managed IT.

 What legal software do you support?